-Minnesota girl slams school board for allowing BLM posters in viral speech
+Minnesota girl slams school board over BLM posters after 'no politics' promise

 The presence of these posters, she said, contradicted what the school board said at a prior meeting: 'no politics in school.'